SAP/openui5-docs/docs/Best_Practices_for_Loading_Modules_00737d6.md

 ### How to Structure a Project

-The entry point of an OpenUI5 application is often a module that is used to instantiate an OpenUI5 component.
+The entry point of an OpenUI5 application is often a module that is used to instatiate a OpenUI5 component.
 This central module is considered as single node of a graph and all dependent modules as well as their dependencies are nodes which must be connected by directed edges: the graph must fulfill the requirements of a directed acyclic graph \(DAG\).

 **Example**: All modules are evaluated in a clearly defined order.
 The evaluation starts with module D, then module C and module B, and ends with module A.